 Notifying everyone also will ensure that guests don’t linger longer than desired because they are waiting for you to open the gifts!

-2. Make it an open house.
+2. Make It an Open House

 On the invitations, have a start and end time to the shower.
 You may even want to add in the invite wording that they are invited to a “Baby Shower Open House” to celebrate the new little one!